MdSourovAhmed/AI-Intrusion-Detection-IoT/README.md

       - targets: ['localhost:8000']
 ```

-> Place this config in `prometheus.yml`, then restart Prometheus.
+> Save as `prometheus.yml` and restart Prometheus.

 ---